Israel kills militants in the West Bank as a nervous region watches latest on cease-fire talks

 There was no immediate comment from Israeli officials.
 Netanyahu's office late Friday said he ordered the negotiation delegation to leave for Cairo on Saturday or Sunday.

+Egypt's foreign minister had calls with counterparts in Iran and Lebanon about the “dangerous” escalation in the region.

-The death toll inside Gaza is nearing 40,000.
-At least 39,550 Palestinians have been killed in the nearly 10 months since Hamas' brutal Oct.
-7 attack on Israel triggered their latest war.
+As protesters in various countries marked 300 days of the war in Gaza and expressed support for Palestinians, the death toll inside the territory is nearing 40,000.
+At least 39,550 have been killed in the nearly 10 months since Hamas' brutal Oct.
+7 attack on Israel.
 That's according to Gaza's Health Ministry, which does not differentiate between civilians and combatants in its count.
 Israel has accused Hamas of embedding in the civilian population and putting it at risk.

 Most of Gaza's population of about 2.3 million is displaced, many people multiple times, as Israel's military returns to areas where it says Hamas militants have regrouped.
 Health services and sanitation have largely collapsed across the territory as hunger grows.